jaols/PSJumpStart/PSJumpStart/ReadMe.md

 To use this function from any `psm1` (loaded) function or nested functions, you may need to retrieve the global content of `$PSDefaultParameterValues` adding the following code line:

  `$PSDefaultParameterValues = (Get-Variable -Name PSDefaultParameterValues -Scope Global).Value`

+### The birth of the `Get-AccessCredential` function
+There are times when you just want to run your admin task PowerShell without typing the password at every run time.
+And one morning I just got tired of it, so I wrote this function.
+It is based on the commonly used `PSCredential` object and this loaded by `Import-Clixml` and saved using `Export-Clixml`.
+If a file is missing the function will call itself with the `-renew` option presenting a dialog for getting new credentials.
+The saved `xml` file is protected by both current user and computer context.
+It is only possible for the correct user to retreive the password in clear text.

+So the name of the cashed credential file will be `$env:ComputerName + "." + $env:UserName + "$AccessName.xml"`.
+The AccessName may be used to identify access files for different systems/purposes.

 ### The `$CallerInvocation` story